WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 # VisIt Visualization Guide

-This guide walks you through the process of visualizing your simulation data using VisIt, a scientific visualization tool.
-Each step includes detailed explanations and relevant screenshots to help you successfully render and analyze your data.
+This section introduces the purpose of the guide—helping you visualize your simulation data using VisIt.
+It emphasizes that the guide will walk you through launching the application, connecting to the server, navigating directories, selecting files, and visualizing data.
+Visualization is crucial for understanding and analyzing the results of computational simulations.

 ---

 ## Steps 1 - 3: Opening and Launching VisIt
-Once your simulation job has completed, you’re ready to visualize the results using VisIt.
-These steps guide you through launching the application and connecting to the correct host profile.
+These steps help you launch the VisIt application and connect to the correct host profile.
+This is important because you need to use the right server configuration to access your simulation data.
+Without these steps, you may not be able to connect to the correct environment, hindering your ability to visualize and analyze results.

 ### 1. After submitting your job and it finishes, you are now ready to open VisIt and see your simulation.